subash-tamang/snake_game/README.md

 # snake_game
 My first snake game.

+**How to run game**

-Run the game by opening the project in text editor and press run on main.py
+Run the game by opening the project in text editor and press run button on main.py